zerasul/mdbook_en/10physics/pyshics.md

 ### Circle against Circle

-The last example we will show, is to see if two circles overlap; this way we can detect if two Sprites with this type of collision, overlap and therefore have some type of action, etc.
+The last example we will show is to see if two circles overlap; this way we can detect if two Sprites with this type of collision overlap and therefore have some type of action, etc.

 <div class="centered_image">
 <img src="10physics/img/circlevscircle.png" title="Circle against circle collision" alt="Circle against circle collision"/>